sg09/eksdemo/docs/basics-install-game-2048.md

 ## (Optional) Game 2048 Installation Configurations

-If you don’t have a Hosted Zone or want to deploy the Game 2048 example application unencrypted over HTTP, you can run the command without the `--ingress-host` flag or `-I` shorthand flag: **`eksdemo install example-game-2048 -c test`**
+If you don’t have a Hosted Zone or want to deploy the Game 2048 example application unencrypted over HTTP, you can run the command without the `--ingress-host` flag or `-I` shorthand flag: **`eksdemo install example-game-2048 -c blue`**

 By default, the application will deployed with a Service of type `LoadBalancer`, which will deploy a Classic Load Balancer (CLB).
 There are a number of flags that allow you to choose more options: